How to apply for brown tourist signs for tourist attraction or facility located directly off a road managed by Highways England.

-If your attraction is accessed from an A road not managed by the Highways Agency or by a minor road, you should contact the relevant highway authority instead.
+If your attraction is accessed from an A road not managed by Highways England or by a minor road, you should contact the relevant highway authority instead.
 In London the highway authority is Transport for London.
 Outside London the highway authority will be the local authority responsible for the venue location.

 Costs for design and installation

 As the applicant, you will need to cover the cost of any agreed tourist signs.
 A single sign may cost £8,000 to £20,000 to design and install if sited on a single or dual carriageway, depending on the size of the sign.
 A single motorway sign may cost £17,000 to £40,000.
-Many design options are available; the Highways Agency has provided these costs ranges give you an indication of your possible outlay.
+Many design options are available; the Highways England has provided these costs ranges give you an indication of your possible outlay.

 Brown signs help road users find attractions and facilities.